 This Juara turtle hatchery is the prime tourist attraction on Juara Beach.
 This is a volunteer organisation that does activities such as collecting eggs and patrolling beaches to help protect sea turtles.

-You can tour the centre or you can volunetter yourself.
-You need to sign up for at least 4 nights and you get dorm accommodation and food in return for your help.
+You can tour the centre or you can volunteer yourself.
+You need to sign up for at least seven nights starting on a Saturday, and you are required to help for 3-4 hours a day.
+In return, you get dorm accommodation, breakfast and lunch.

 Find more information here.